-Guardianship Issues – Physician Certificates – Part 1
+Guardianship Issues – Guardianship Physician Certificates – Part 1

-The guardianship process is a complex process with many moving parts.
+The entire guardianship process is complex.
 The very first step, however, can often be the most challenging.
-When a petition for guardianship is filed, you must file with it, proof of the person’s disability.
-This is a certificate completed by the disabled’s physician, psychiatrist, psychologist, nurse practitioner, or licensed social worker (or a combination thereof).
-But, what happens when the disabled does not want to be examined for guardianship purposes?
-This is when it can lead to some complications.
+When a petition for guardianship is filed, you must file proof of the person’s disability.
+This “proof” is a certificate completed by the person’s physician, psychiatrist, psychologist, nurse practitioner, or licensed social worker (or a combination thereof).
+But what happens when the person with a disability does not want to be examined for guardianship purposes?
+Then it gets complicated.

 Addressing a Complication

 There may be several reasons why the disabled does not want to be examined.
-The first is that there is a person in the household who does not want the disabled to be examined.
+One reason: there is a person in the household who does not want the disabled to be examined.
 That could be the spouse of the disabled.
-Or, this could be another family member or caretaker who, for various reasons, may not want the disabled examined.
-These reasons could range from not acknowledging that the person is disabled to elder exploitation that the other member of the house wants to keep secret the extent of the person’s disability as to expose that disability may threaten their ability to get money from the disabled.
+Or, this could be another family member or caretaker who, for various reasons, does not want the disabled examined.
+Reasons could range from not acknowledging that the person is disabled.
+Or it could mean that there is elder exploitation that the other member of the house wants to keep secret the extent of the person’s disability.
+This examination could expose a disability that may threaten their ability to get money from the disabled.

 Person in the Household Refuses to Allow the Disabled to be Examined

-But, what happens if there is no one else in the house and therefore the only person refusing is the disabled person herself?
+But what happens if there is no one else in the household, and the only person refusing examination is the person with a disability herself?
 Stay tuned for the next blog entry.